 The great antioxidant profile of honey makes it a functional food with many health benefits.

-Antioxidants protect the body from the damaging effects of oxidative stress.
+Antioxidants protect the body from oxidative stress.
 Oxidative stress can lead to the mutation of cellular DNA, and may play a role in many chronic diseases, such as cardiovascular disease, diabetes, cancer, aging, gastritis, Alzheimer’s disease, and several ulcers and gastrointestinal disorders!

 Also, moderate honey consumption may improve metabolic disorders associated with diabetes.
 It could help reduce hepatic transaminases (for better liver function), triglycerides, and HbA1c levels (average blood glucose levels for the last 2-3 months).

-Most noteworthy, honey may be a natural treatment for cardiovascular disease, mainly due to its antioxidant, antiplatelet, and vasorelaxant properties!
+Most noteworthy, honey may be a natural treatment for cardiovascular disease due to its antioxidant, antiplatelet, and vasorelaxant properties!
 For instance:

 - quercetin in honey reduces the risk of stroke and coronary heart disease.
 It also controls blood pressure.